 Section 4: The Treasurer shall

-b) Maintain financial records, which include: preparing and presenting an annual budget for the organization to the Executive Board for approval, and for audit to the chair of the Budget and Audit committee.
+b) Maintain financial records, which include: preparing and presenting an annual budget for the organization to the Executive Board for approval and audit to the chair of the Budget and Audit committee.

-c) Solicit, in conjunction with the chair of the Budget and Audit committee, requests from offices and committee chairs, and present a budget allocation request report to the Executive Board for review and approval at the Midwinter meeting.
+c) Solicit, in conjunction with the chair of the Budget and Audit Committee, requests from offices and committee chairs and presents a budget allocation request report to the Executive Board for review and approval at the Midwinter meeting.

 e) Be elected to serve a two-year term.